lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/bulkfluids/allatoms.rst

    has already been anticipated as the charmm angle_style and dihedral_style are requirements of the PEG's model.

-   *Remark --* A rigid water model will be used, so the bond and angle styles do not matter to the water, they will only matter to the PEG when it is added.
+   *Remark --* A rigid water model will be used here, so the bond and angle styles that are chosen have no consequence on the water model, they will only matter to the PEG when it is added.

    With the 'pair_style' named 'lj/cut/tip4p/long', atoms
    interact through both a Lennard-Jones (LJ) potential and through Coulombic interactions.
-This style is specific to four points water model, and automatically accounts for the additional massless site.
+This pair style is specific to four points water models, and automatically accounts for the additional massless site.
 The six numbers are, respectively,

 -  **1 -** the atom type for the oxygen O of the tip4p